-• The moderation appeals panel will consist of local authority external moderators who have not been involved in the initial moderation.
+• The moderation appeals panel will consist of local authority external moderators who have not been involved in the initial moderation and moderators from another LA.

 • The chair of the moderation appeals panel will ensure that the panel is quorate and impartial.